-YEAR I, FALL I (19 CREDITS)
+YEAR I, FALL I (20 CREDITS)

-PHAS 502 PA SEMINAR II this course expands upon content from PA Seminar I related to the role of the physician assistant in the health care system, focusing on health care management and administration, as well as current trends and issues related to the profession.
+PHAS 502 PA SEMINAR II this course expands upon the knowledge and skills from PA Seminar I related to the role of the physician assistant in working through ethical issues, navigating the health care system, billing, coding, reimbursement, quality improvement and risk management.
 Prerequisites: Successful completion of all courses in Summer I. 2 credits.

-PHAS 525 CLINICAL MEDICINE I Clinical Medicine I is the first of a two-course sequence addressing the pathophysiology, signs and symptoms, differential diagnosis, and prevention and treatment of diseases using a systems-based approach.
+PHAS 525 CLINICAL MEDICINE I is the first of a two-course sequence addressing the pathophysiology, signs and symptoms, differential diagnosis, and prevention and treatment of diseases using a systems-based approach.
 Systems covered in this course include neurology, dermatology, otolaryngology, genetics, musculoskeletal/rheumatological disorders, endocrine, and ophthalmology.
 Case studies will be used extensively to integrate pharmacology, radiology, nutrition and exercise, and laboratory diagnostics, as well as to develop clinical problem-solving skills.
-Prerequisites: Successful completion of all courses in Summer I. 6 credits.
+Prerequisites: successful completion of all courses in Summer I. 6 credits.

-PHAS 526 PATHOPHYSIOLOGY AND PHARMACOLOGY I this lecture course is taught concurrently with Clinical Medicine I and covers the basic physiology, related pathophysiology, and pharmacology principles and therapeutics relevant to systems and diseases covered in Clinical Medicine I. Prerequisites: Successful completion of all courses in Summer I. 5 credits.
+PHAS 526 PATHOPHYSIOLOGY AND PHARMACOLOGY I this lecture course is taught concurrently with Clinical Medicine I and covers the basic physiology, related pathophysiology, and pharmacology principles and therapeutics relevant to systems and diseases covered in Clinical Medicine I. Prerequisites: Successful completion of all courses in Summer I. 5 credits

 PHAS 527 MEDICAL DIAGNOSTICS I this course is an introduction to medical imaging, ECG, and laboratory testing for the diagnosis and treatment of disease.
 Medical Diagnostics I is taught concurrently with Clinical Medicine I and Pathophysiology and Pharmacology I, and focuses on diagnostics relevant to diseases and conditions covered in Clinical Medicine I. The course is taught using lecture, laboratory and integrated case studies.
-Prerequisites: Successful completion of all courses in Summer I. 2 credits.
+Prerequisites: Successful completion of all courses in Summer I. 3 credits.

-PHAS 520 NEUROANATOMY This course covers basic principles of human nervous system structure and function.
+PHAS 520 NEUROANATOMY this course covers basic principles of human nervous system structure and function.
 Both the central and peripheral portions of the nervous system will be addressed.
 The laboratory focuses on examination of the human brain, spinal cord and peripheral nerves.
 Patient case examples and evidence from the neuroscience literature will be utilized to foster clinical decision-making skills related to common diseases and disorders of the nervous system.
 Prerequisites: Successful completion of all courses in Summer I. 2 credits.